Reflections on SIPPET

 In the original SIPPET study, researchers found strong evidence that recombinant factor VIII (FVIII) use results in an 87% higher rate of inhibitor development than plasma-derived FVIII containing von Willebrand factor (VWF) in previously untreated patients (PUPs) with hemophilia A.1 To assess whether genetic profiling would identify patients who can reduce the risk of inhibitors with recombinant FVIII, investigators conducted a retrospective SIPPET analysis.2

 Genetic risk profiles, combined with treatment type, can play roles in inhibitor development across product classes.
 In order to determine if genetic risk profiling can help identify the risk of inhibitor frequency, participants in this SIPPET retrospective analysis were further categorized by genetic FVIII mutation.2

 RETROSPECTIVE SIPPET ANALYSIS DEMONSTRATES THAT GENETIC PROFILING DOES NOT REDUCE INHIBITOR RISK WITH RECOMBINANT FVIII TREATMENT2

 Among high-risk patients, cumulative incidence of inhibitors was 47% with recombinant FVIII.
-With the low-risk patients the cumulative incidence of inhibitors with recombinant FVIII was 43%.
-It was determined there was no difference between the two groups treated with recombinant FVIII, regardless of their genetic profile.
+With the low-risk patients, the cumulative incidence of inhibitors with recombinant FVIII was 43%.
+It was determined that there was no difference between the two groups treated with recombinant FVIII, regardless of their genetic profile.